 Need more help deciding which Sonos to buy?
 Read Stuff’s guide to the best Sonos speakers.

 - Read more: Sonos Beam (Gen 2) review

 8. Harman Kardon Multibeam 700

 There’s only so much you can do to differentiate the design of a long home theater slab.
 But Harman Kardon’s Citation MultiBeam 700 is about as sleek and sophisticated as soundbar styling gets, with an acoustically transparent Kvadrat wool covering and neat, compact dimensions that don’t compromise the sound.

 You’ll find a 25mm horn-loaded tweeter at each end, working together with five 50mm front-facing woofers to fire out audio at different angles, bouncing waves off the walls of your gaff to create some semblance of surround sound.
-It’s never going to compete with a proper Dolby Atmos setup, but it certainly spreads wider than the width of the unit itself.
+It will never compete with a proper Dolby Atmos setup, but it certainly spreads wider than the unit’s width.

 Not every soundbar has to look like, well, a soundbar.
 Case in point: Dali’s Katch One.
 Styled more like a wireless speaker than a standard audio sausage, it ships in three shades to suit the decor of your movie room.

 Equipped with 10 drivers split between front and back, two do tweeter duty, four function as passive radiators and the final quartet are active woofers which deliver punchy bass.
 Despite the One’s slimline form, 200W of Class D amplification means power isn’t a problem for the natty noise-box.

 Sure, you only get two sound modes – and the Katch can’t compete with Atmos units for sheer scale – but you’ll be hard-pushed to find a better-looking soundbar that also delivers the goods.
 And it’s arguably worth it just for the matching minimalist wall mounts, which hold the One like Art Deco coat hooks beneath your TV.